wstevo4891/suggestion_box/README.md

 I built this app for the Codecademy-Pro AngularJS final project.

-Thanks to the dropper tool, I was able to build a CSS layout nearly identical to the example photo provided for the project.
+Thanks to the eyedropper tool, I was able to build a CSS layout nearly identical to the example photo provided for the project.

 #Installation